 Director of Investigations

-Matt is a former United States Marine and holds a bachelor's degree in biology and anthropology from the University of Colorado in Colorado Springs.
-For as long as he can remember, Matt has had an affinity for animals and been opposed to more visible forms of cruelty, but he never really considered the plight of farmed animals until he saw the documentary Meet Your Meat.
-After witnessing the needless suffering endured by cows, pigs, chickens and other farmed animals, he decided to adopt a vegan lifestyle and become a committed animal advocate.>>Read more about Matt
+Matt is a former U.S. marine and holds a bachelor's degree in biology and anthropology from the University of Colorado in Colorado Springs.
+For as long as he can remember, Matt has had an affinity for animals and has been opposed to more visible forms of cruelty, but he had never really considered the plight of farmed animals until he watched the documentary Meet Your Meat.
+After witnessing the needless suffering endured by cows, pigs, chickens, and other farmed animals, he decided to adopt a vegan lifestyle and become a committed animal advocate.>>Read more about Matt

 Director of Corporate Outreach

 Jaya Bhumitra serves as director of corporate outreach for Mercy For Animals, encouraging major food retailers, grocery stores, and fast-food giants to adopt and strengthen animal welfare policies.
 She also collaborates with restaurant franchises to expand consumers’ easy access to compassionate, plant-based foods.

 Jaya spent four years spearheading corporate outreach as campaigns director for another nonprofit animal protection organization, but she honed her professional skills in the private sector.
 Previously, she had served multinational clients and trade associations, including Pfizer, Merck, Novartis, and PhRMA, at global public affairs firm APCO Worldwide for five years, one of which she spent in New Delhi establishing the company’s Indian operation.